Creating KML Folders Through KML IDs

 10. Style Outputs

-At this point in our workspace, all of our folders now have data.
+At this point, all our folders in the workspace now contain data.
 In this step, we are styling our stations by setting icons and icon colors for visualization.
 Add four KMLStylers to the workspace and attach one to each AttributeCreator from the previous step.

 KMLStyler.png